olets/zsh-test-runner-docs/src/content/docs/usage/basics.md

     FAIL [[ $x == 1 ]]
     ```
     :::caution
-    The tested is expression is evaluated in the current shell.
+    The test expression is evaluated in the current shell  with `eval`.
 This can lead to side effects.
 See [Things to know](#things-to-know), below, for details.
     :::
 1. Print the results
     ```shell